iaas-splab/faas-migration-go/aws/Readme.md

 This will also build the functions.
 Making the execution of `make build` beforehand uneccessary.

+The endpoints are displayed once the deployment is done.

 ## Destroying / Removing

 To destroy/remove the Deployment run: